For everyone's safety, face masks are required.

 Children under the age of two are exempt from the mask requirement.

 Customers with a disability who cannot wear a mask for reasons related to their individual disability are strongly encouraged to reconsider travel or should be prepared to complete a ‘Clearance-to-Fly’ process prior to departure at the airport.
 If you are a customer with a disability who requires this exemption, please arrive early to complete the process during check-in to avoid missing your flight.
-This process can take over one hour.
+This process can take over one hour and requests are now evaluated pursuant to the CDC and TSA’s federal mask requirement for air transportation (adopted in February 2021).
 Mask exemptions only apply for travel onboard flights operated by Delta Air Lines and Delta Connection and do not exempt customers from any requirements that may be imposed by governments, including local, state or foreign countries, (at the origin or destination) or from requirements on other airlines.
+An exemption request is required for each unique itinerary, and each request is conducted on a case-by-case basis pursuant to law.
 Please consult your departure, connection and arrival locations for local mask mandate requirements.

-To learn about Delta Partner carrier face mask policies, click here.
+Learn about Delta Partner carrier face mask policies.